 Reasonable accommodations can be made to compensate for some, but not all, limitations.
 Students should be aware that limitations that interfere with patient care, safety or require the use of an intermediary may be incompatible with independent professional practice.
-A student who is unable to fulfill the technical standards may be dismissed from the program.
+A student who is unable to fulfill the technical standards with reasonable accommodations may be dismissed from the program.